AntonioJCosta/Calculus-exercises/README.md

 # First step

-1º - Install requirements for the project<br/>
+1º - In the first cell, run the command: !pip install -r requirements.txt<br/>
-2º - pip install -r requirements.txt<br/>
+2º - If you want, you can run the command directly in the terminal, without the "!": pip install -r requirements.txt<br/>

 ## Author